harpone/retrieval_app/docs/notes.md

 + placeholder missing image in get_retrieval_plot
 + if uploaded_image == None, raise error or flash message! (exceeds 10MB upload limit)
 - fucking large image prob... not resolved!!
   - maybe use JS to resize on device, then upload?
+A bit tricky... leave for later
   + going with simple upload button for now
 - now 3 cols on mobile portrait, 2 on landscape :/
 - can't handle pics that are actually short videos...